-NYU Reynolds will not be accepting Undergraduate Scholarship or Graduate Fellowship applications for the 2013-2014 academic year.
+NYU Reynolds is not currently accepting Undergraduate Scholarship or Graduate Fellowship applications.

 The UG Application Requirements

 In order to apply for a NYU Reynolds Undergraduate Scholarship, applicants must meet the following criteria:

 Must be full-time undergraduate students who will be completing their sophomore years in any school at NYU in May of the year they submit their applications and are scheduled for

 graduation May of their second Reynolds year, or undergraduates who will have two years of full-time study left to complete beginning in Fall of their first Reynolds year and are

 scheduled for May graduation in their second Reynolds year.
 International students are welcome to apply.

 Must have a 3.5 GPA at the time of application.

 As part of the Online Application, applicants must submit the following as one PDF document.
 We strongly suggest